penrose-lib/dsl-linear-algebra/README.md

 The files in [_posts](_posts) render into the repository changelog.
 Please add a new entry with meaningful information when you add, remove, or otherwise change content.
-This isn't a perfect way to track changes, but it's a best effort
+This isn't a perfect way to track changes, but it's a best effort.

 **Special Attributes**